taky-kongo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext: This script display lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

 17-hidethisword: This script display all the lines in the file /etc/passwd that do not contain the pattern “bin”.

+19-AZ: This script replace all characters A and c from input to Z and e respectively.